Notice of proposed rulemaking.

 In its FEA for the final rule, OSHA estimated that the total costs for NAICS 221110 would be $6.7 million ($4 million for operator certification), and the total costs for NAICS 221120 would be $18.7 million annually ($8.7 million for operator certification) (see FEA Table B-9 in the Aug.
 9, 2010, FR notice).
 Fully exempting digger derricks from the scope of the standard also eliminates costs for other activities besides operator certification, such as inspections and power-line safety.
 In the original FEA, the two main cost components for an industry were the number of crane operators and the number of jobs involving cranes.
 The original FEA estimated that digger derricks represented 85 percent of operators, and 85 percent of jobs involving cranes.
 OSHA, therefore, estimates that digger derricks account for 85 percent of the costs attributed to NAICS 221110 and NAICS 221120.
 Applying this 85 percent factor to the total costs for the industries yields costs for digger derricks of $5.7 million per year in NAICS 221110 and $15.9 million per year in NAICS 221120, for a total of $21.6 million per year.

-This direct final rule will eliminate nearly all of the estimated $21.6 million per year in costs associated with digger derricks.
+This proposed rule will eliminate nearly all of the estimated $21.6 million per year in costs associated with digger derricks.
 These estimated cost savings may be slightly overstated because OSHA noted in its FEA that the cost assumptions might not represent the most efficient way to meet the requirements of the rule.
-However, OSHA wanted to assure the regulated community that, even with somewhat overstated cost estimates, the rule would still be economically feasible.
+However, OSHA wanted to assure the regulated community that, even with somewhat overstated cost estimates, the proposed rule would still be economically feasible.

 In its original FEA (OSHA-2007-0066-0422), OSHA reported an average of 0.5 crane-related fatalities per year in SIC codes NAICS 221110 and NAICS 221120.
 However, the original FEA did not indicate that any of these fatalities involved digger derricks or other equipment covered by the standard.
 Moreover, in light of the information provided by EEI, there is no indication that the additional five percent of digger-derrick activity exempted through this rulemaking poses any hazard greater than the hazard posed by the digger-derrick activities OSHA already exempted in the 2010 final rule.